herschel666/image-card/README.md

 Image-Card
 ====

-Image Card is a Web Component for displaying a slideshow powered by [Mozilla X-Tag](http://x-tags.org/).
+Image Card is a Custom Element for displaying a slideshow powered by [Mozilla X-Tag](http://x-tags.org/).
 It is controllable by keyboard (with left- and rights-arrows on focus) and with the additional `<card-control>`-element.

 ![image](http://i60.tinypic.com/140i1pc.jpg)